North Cascades National Park

 “Timberline is a great company.
 They offer unique trips that no one else offers.
 They don’t just advertise active trips, they actually provide moderate to challenging trips.
 The guides are professional and experienced.
 They take good care of their clients and they make the trips really fun and enjoyable.”
 Mary G.

 Some of the west’s most rugged, dramatically sculpted, high-alpine terrain lies within the parameters of the Cascade Range that stretches from British Columbia southward into northern California.
-Glaciation claims a major share of the credit for the rugged character of the North Cascades and remains an active force today.
+Glaciation claims a major share of the credit for the rugged character of North Cascades National Park and remains an active force today.
 More than 300 glaciers are found within the national park – more than any other park outside of Alaska and comprising a third of all the glaciers in the lower 48 states.
 The region is also marked by incredible diversity.
 The west facing slopes receive abundant precipitation from the Pacific and are heavily forested.
 The eastern, or leeward slopes, lie within the Cascades rain shadow where sunshine is prevalent, rainfall infrequent and vegetation sparse.

 Itinerary